sidhlee/sidhlee/README.md

 # 👋 Hi, My name is Sid Hayoun Lee

-I ❤️&nbsp; creating beautiful things that happens to be `web applications` and `music`.
+I ❤️&nbsp; creating beautiful things that happen to be `web applications` and `music`.
 <br/>
 Let's talk about your new exciting idea over ☕  &nbsp;or 🍵